 Looking only at job concentration, Fort Lauderdale-Pompano Beach-Deerfield Beach, FL, leads the country.
 Out of every 1,000 jobs in that metropolitan district, 142.4 are in sales and real estate.
 Three more Florida areas are in the top 10 for job concentration: Orlando-Kissimmee-Sanford (#2) has 134.8 jobs per 1,000, Miami-Miami Beach-Kendall (#3) has 132.2, and Tampa-St. Petersburg-Clearwater (#7) has 121.4.
 Wilmington, NC (122.1); Birmingham-Hoover, AL (122); and El Paso, TX (121.8) are also relatively rife with sales and real estate opportunities.

-If we bring median wages to the forefront, sales and real estate workers earn the most in San Francisco-Redwood City-South San Francisco, CA; San Jose-Sunnyvale-Santa Clara, CA; and Boulder, CO.
+If we bring median wages to the forefront, sales and real estate workers earn the most in California.
+According to our friends at Gerry Goodman Real Estate Services, San Francisco-Redwood City-South San Francisco, CA; San Jose-Sunnyvale-Santa Clara, CA; and Boulder, CO.
 However, in none of the 95 MSAs we examined do median annual wages exceed $40,000.
 In fact, the above three are the only MSAs with a median wage above $35,000.
 So where are these workers most able to afford housing?

 Sales and real estate workers in Wichita, KS, and Detroit-Dearborn-Livonia, MI, earn 4.2 times more than what they’re paying for one-bedroom rent, while those in Springfield, MO, and Green Bay, WI, earn about 4 times more than their rent payments.
 Other Midwestern cities, like Milwaukee-Waukesha-West Allis, WI (3.1); Minneapolis-St. Paul-Bloomington, MN-WI (1.9); and Madison, WI (2.2) land in the broad middle range.